• Release History

 Limitations of working with Virtual Tables

 • When using the “Use Query Expression” setting for virtual tables, aggregation and all features that use aggregation (such as Charts) do not work.
-Hence, we recommend limiting the “Use Query Expression” setting when as possible (e.g. When defined on the relationship level, these limitations would only apply to the specific relationships instead of the entire template).
+Hence, we recommend limiting the “Use Query Expression” setting when possible (e.g. When defined on the relationship level, these limitations would only apply to the specific relationships instead of the entire template).

 • After some internal tests, we cannot verify that creating a 1:N relationship with a virtual table when using SharePoint as an external data source is currently possible.
 While external articles suggest it is possible (here and here), users should be aware of this potential issue when creating virtual tables for their environments.